cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 atmos terraform apply vpc -s org1-plat-uw2-prod
 ```

-To provision the components in the `org2` Organization, execute the following commands:
+To provision the components in the `org2` organization, execute the following commands:

 ```shell
 # `dev` account, `us-east-2` region